 Knowledge acquisition is expensive and often there is no expert around from whom to elicit the knowledge.
 We study Machine Learning and Data Mining techniques that allow models that are easily comprehensible to humans to be constructed from raw data.

 Our earliest work in this area started with developing learning algorithms for constructing Bayesian Networks from data.
-Recent works in this area are strongly influenced by the need to address global societal challenges in the Big Data era.
+Our current research in this area is strongly influenced by the need to address global societal challenges in the Big Data era.

-- Developing various data analytical approaches to analyzing real-time data from sensor and social networks (e.g. smart grids, transport, Twitter messages).
-Examples include collaboration with Belfast City Council, for analyzing data on Pollution, Waste disposal, Treatment, and Recycling; Anti-Social Behaviors, Buildings and Trees, etc.
+- Developing various streaming data analytical approaches to analyzing real-time data from sensor and social networks (e.g. smart grids, transport, Twitter messages).
+Examples include collaboration with Belfast City Council on analyzing data on Pollution, Waste disposal, Treatment, and Recycling; Anti-Social Behaviours, etc.

-- Developing real-time threats and anomaly prediction/detection algorithms, using knowledge discovered above, to provide real-time situation awareness for decision support.
+- Developing real-time threats and anomaly monitoring and prediction algorithms, using knowledge discovered above, to provide real-time situation awareness for decision support.